HousedHorse/ling-midterm/README.md

 # Syntactic Bootstrapping

+- duality of patterning -> syntax
+- children are born with the innate ability to understand syntax

 # Phonological Bootstrapping

+- duality of patterning -> phonology
+- children are born with the innate ability to understand phonology

 # Word Segmentation

+- probability of when two sounds are next to each other
+- children can segment words easily
+- recognize own name by 4.5 months

 # Parental Feedback

+- children don't need it to learn their native language
+- Simon learned to speak ASL better than his parents
+- Trackton, parents don't talk to their children before they can speak

 # Assumptions (Constraints) Guiding Learning of Word Meaning

+- whole object assumption
+  - words refer to whole objects
+- taxonomic assumption
+  - words refer to things of the same kind
+- mutual exclusivity
+  - words have a 1 to 1 mapping with meaning
+  - only for monolinguals